Activities in Korea - Lion Corporation (Korea)

 LCK has held the Oral Health Event of Tooth Brushing for Children since 2009, and, in 2016, 12 elementary schools in South Korea with approximately 1,400 students joined the event.
 In total, about 5,550 children have participated in this event.

 Educational Activities for Hygiene Care Habits

 1 “Ai!
 Kekute” Hand Washing Class at Kindergartens

-Since 2016, to teach children ways to protect their own health, CJ Lion has conducted educational activities on hand washing using Ai!Kekute, a hand soap that CJ Lion sells in South Korea. (“Ai!
+Since 2016, to teach children ways to protect their own health, LCK has conducted educational activities on hand washing using Ai!Kekute, a hand soap that LCK sells in South Korea. (“Ai!
 Kekute” means “Oh!
 Clean!” in Korean)

 Hand washing check sheets and stickers are distributed to every participant after the class, with the aim of encouraging correct hand washing back at home.
 Each time a child washes his or her hands correctly, a sticker will be put on the sheet by a supervising adult.
 The sheets are then collected at the kindergarten for the teacher to check if hand washing habits have been established properly.

-In 2016, CJ Lion conducted the Ai!Kekute hand washing class at 127 kindergartens, and 17,714 kindergarteners participated.
+In 2016, LCK conducted the Ai!Kekute hand washing class at 127 kindergartens, and 17,714 kindergarteners participated.

 2 Hand Washing and Gargling Class in Partnership with a Retail Store